RyaraSUKI/sugarcube-2-modloader-origin/docs/api/api-passage.md

 ### `<Passage>.id` → `string` {#passage-api-prototype-getter-id}

-The DOM-compatible ID of the passage, created from the slugified passage title.
+The passage's DOM-compatible ID, created from the slugified passage name.

 #### History: